Víctor Méndez

-Víctor Felipe Méndez Obando (born 23 September 1999) is a Chilean football player who plays as a midfielder for Russian club CSKA Moscow.
+Víctor Felipe Méndez Obando (born 23 September 1999) is a Chilean professional footballer who plays as a defensive midfielder for Colo-Colo and the Chile national team.

 Club career

 On 28 July 2022, Méndez signed a three-year contract with Russian Premier League club CSKA Moscow.

+On 12 April 2024, Méndez extended his contract with CSKA to June 2026.

+On 12 September 2024, Méndez moved on loan to Krylia Sovetov Samara, joining his national team and former Unión Española teammate Thomas Galdames at the club.
+In January 2025, Méndez went AWOL, failing to show up on time for Krylia's training camp.